theodore-decker/theodore-decker.github.io/index.md

 Using Anaconda, Jupyter Notebook, and the Fast.ai library

-Below, is the python used to create an image classifier that identifies 200 different Untied States bird species with an accuracy of about 86%
+Below, is the code used to create an image classifier that identifies 200 different Untied States bird species with an accuracy of about 86%

+Check out the classifier [here](https://bird-v5jf.onrender.com).

 ```python